 Rabbi Max Chaiken recently relocated to Massachusetts with his husband and their dog (Oogie) to begin serving as the Rabbi at Temple Emanuel in Andover.
 Prior to now, he was the Associate Rabbi at Congregation Kol Ami in West Hollywood, California, where he served since his ordination from the Hebrew Union College-Jewish Institute of Religion in Los Angeles in 2018.
 He holds a B.A. in Economics and Public Policy from Brown University, and is a proud alum of the URJ Camp Harlam and URJ Kutz Camp.
 A skilled musician, Rabbi Max has a passion for creative ritual, Hebrew, and helping folks find meaning in Jewish life, wherever and whenever he meets them.
 He looks forward to connecting with you soon!
 Contact him at rabbimax18Doors.org.

-Rabbi Braham David has proudly served as Director of the Jewish Discovery Institute (JDI) since 2007, expanding innovative interfaith outreach and conversion programming on behalf of the Conservative Movement in Boston.
-Since 2003, Rabbi David has also served as Rabbi of Temple Shalom in Medford, MA, an intimate and welcoming egalitarian Conservative congregation outside Boston.
+Rabbi Braham has proudly worked on expanding innovative interfaith outreach and conversion programming on behalf of the Conservative Movement in Boston.
+Since 2003, Rabbi David has served as Rabbi of Temple Shalom in Medford, MA, an intimate and welcoming egalitarian Conservative congregation outside Boston.
 While there, he has envisioned and supported the Temple’s successful renewal process with a focus on welcoming young families, social action and dynamic interfaith outreach initiatives.

 Rabbi David received his ordination and an MA in Jewish Education from the Jewish Theological Seminary (JTS) in New York.
 He is delighted for the opportunity to serve as a Rukin Rabbinic Fellow with 18Doors and to better serve interfaith couples in our Jewish communities.
 Contact him at rabbibraham@18Doors.org.